tubesox/FortuneTeller/README.md

 this is the name of it
 this is the name of it
 cool things
-this is the name of it, it is cool
+this is the e of it, it is cool